60th Primetime Emmy Awards

 The 60th Primetime Emmy Awards were held on Sunday, September 21, 2008, at the newly opened Nokia Theatre in Los Angeles, California to honor the best in U.S. prime time television.
-The ceremony was hosted by Tom Bergeron, Heidi Klum, Howie Mandel, Jeff Probst, and Ryan Seacrest (all were nominated in the debut category—Outstanding Host for a Reality or Reality-Competition Program) and televised in the United States on ABC.
+The ceremony was hosted by Tom Bergeron (who was also hosting America's Funniest Home Videos and Dancing with the Stars, both also on ABC, at the time), Heidi Klum, Howie Mandel, Jeff Probst, and Ryan Seacrest (all were nominated in the debut category—Outstanding Host for a Reality or Reality-Competition Program) and televised in the United States on ABC.
+28 awards were presented.

 The nominations were announced on July 17 by Kristin Chenoweth and Neil Patrick Harris.
 The Creative Arts Emmy Awards were held eight days earlier (September 13) at the same venue.
 The ceremony was hosted by Neil Patrick Harris and Sarah Chalke.

 The telecast was viewed by 12.20 million with a household rating of 8.86/12.79 making it the lowest rated and least viewed ceremony in its televised history.
 Many critics cited lackluster performances from the five hosts as a reason for the huge decline.
 Others pointed to the field of nominees which were dominated by low-rated and sparsely viewed programs, thus making the Emmys widely considered as a bust, which was panned by critics as "... the worst ever, laid a big, fat ratings egg as well ..."

 In 2011, when TV Guide Network re-did their list of "25 Biggest TV Blunders", this ceremony was included.